BuildTheEarth/docs/source/guide/discord.rst

 **Support Manager**

 The Support Manager is the head of support.
-They oversee the Support and Tester role and work with them to create support materials.
+They oversee the Support role and work with them to create support materials.

 **Build Team Manager**